-If you would like to investigate accelerating your child's entry, so they do not start in the year group relevant to the child's age (the school year they turn five), but instead start at an earlier time, you should contact the Trust at an early stage to discuss your intentions and what the best approach might be.
+If you would like to investigate accelerating your child's entry, so they do not start in the year group relevant to the child's age (the school year they turn five), but instead start at an earlier time, you should contact the LA at an early stage to discuss your intentions and what the best approach might be.

 If you would like to accelerate your child's entry, you should then put a formal request in writing, together with any supporting information, by no later than 29 November 2022.
-The Trust will then consider your request, if necessary in conjunction with other schools, the LA, early years providers and professionals.
+The LA will then consider your request, if necessary in conjunction with other schools, early years providers and professionals.

 If the request is approved, wherever possible you should submit an application as part of the normal admissions round, for the year group it has been agreed is the most appropriate for the child.
 Parents/carers should make it clear in their application that an application out of the usual year group has been agreed.
 The application will then be considered in accordance with this admissions policy.
-The Trust will not give the application lower priority on the basis that the child is being admitted out of their normal age group.
+The LA will not give the application lower priority on the basis that the child is being admitted out of their normal age group.
 If the request is rejected, you should apply in the usual way for your child to join their correct age group.
-Should parents/carers disagree with a decision to refuse their request, they should put their complaint in writing and follow the Trust's complaints policy.
+Should parents/carers disagree with a decision to refuse their request, they should put their complaint in writing and follow the LA's complaints policy.

 - Applications should be made by the closing date for applications which is 15 January 2023.
 Applications can be made online at www.york.gov.uk/schooladmissions.
-It is expected that most applications will be made online, but where applicants cannot apply online, they may request support from the Trust, LA, schools, or a paper application form known as the 'School admissions application for Primary School in September 2023'.
-There is no additional 'Supplementary Information Form' required to apply for a school place at Huntington Primary Academy. - When making an application, parent/carers are advised to supply any additional information that may be required to the admission authority by providing this information in writing direct to the school or by emailing education@york.gov.uk with the child's details.
+It is expected that most applications will be made online, but where applicants cannot apply online, they may request support from the LA, schools, or a paper application form known as the 'School admissions application for Primary School in September 2023. - When making an application, parent/carers are advised to supply any additional information that may be required to the admission authority in writing, preferably by emailing education@york.gov.uk with the child's details.
 For example, additional information will need to be provided when applying on the basis of being 'previously looked after' or having exceptional social or medical needs which relate to the preferred school.
 Further guidance on additional information can be found in the Guide for Parents.